Formal Power Series on Algebraic Cryptanalysis: Estimation using the standard grading

 \section{Estimation using the standard grading}

-In this section, we introduce a certain value for a polynomial system which coincides with the first fall degree of a polynomial system over a sufficiently large field.
-Then we prove that the first fall degree of a non-semi-regular system over such a field is smaller than the degree of regularity.
+In Subsection \ref{ssec:proxyks}, we introduce a certain tool for approximating the solving degree which coincides with the first fall degree of a polynomial system over a sufficiently large field.
+In Subsection \ref{ssec:diem2015}, we prove that the first fall degree of a non-semi-regular system over such a field is smaller than the degree of regularity in the semi-regular case.